cachix/devenv/docs/blog/posts/devenv-v1.0-rewrite-in-rust.md

 ### Breaking changes

 - `.env` files must start with the `.env` prefix.
-- We've finally removed the need for the `--impure` flag, meaning that devenv is now fully hermetic by default.
+- The need for the `--impure` flag has finally been removed, meaning that devenv is now fully hermetic by default.

-  Things like `builtins.currentSystem` no longer work—you'll have to use `pkgs.stdenv.system`.
+  Things like `builtins.currentSystem` no longer work—you will have to use `pkgs.stdenv.system`.

   If you need to relax the hermeticity of the environment you can use `devenv shell --impure`.